maycumulus1-crypto/Light-Sanctuary-Protocol/docs/00_genesis_log.md

 She silenced her phone.
 The screen was a pale lake; words fell into it and produced no echo.
 The cursor on the terminal blinked at measured intervals, like a calm, **artificial heartbeat**.

-> "I just think we should both be a little lighter."
+> "I just think we should keep things light.”

 The cursor blinked.
 She heard the **blade** concealed within the word "lighter."